BlackStar-EoP/MidiFile/README.md

 One of them was super rare so I never found one for testing.
 All the rest was able to parse, including SysEx events (obviously the data is ignored)

 License as usual: MIT since any restrictive license is not 'free' software.

+Attribution: developed by BlackStar of Edge of Panic.